 835 Health Care Claim Payment/Advice

 Providers who submit electronic claims may receive the 835 Health Care Claim Payment/Advice.
 The 835 provides adjudication and payment information, and a growing number of providers are working with their software vendors to integrate them into their payment systems to support automated posting of receivables.
 Providers are encouraged to receive and use this data to support business operations.

 Member Eligibility Verification

 Verifying member eligibility and coverage is a critical best business practice.
 There are several options available to support this task including a Web based option on the Provider Online Service Center or accessing via a data clearinghouse such as NEHEN or WebMD.
-MassHealth provides an Automated Voice Response (AVR) system that can be accessed by calling 1-800-554-0042.
-Providers must have a user ID and password to access AVR.

 Verify member eligibility information from the eligibility verification system (EVS) on the Provider Online Service Center.
 From your Web browser, you will have access to all the information available from the other methods.
 Because there is no limit on the number of inquiries you may perform, you can access EVS via the Internet as often as necessary.
 You may check member eligibility by member identification number, social security number, or the member's last name, first name, and date of birth.
-For more information, call the MassHealth Customer Service at 1-800-841-2900.
+For more information, call the MassHealth Customer Services Center at 1-800-841-2900.

 In addition to the review of your online remittance advice and 835, there is another tool available to determine MassHealth payments.

 Vendor Web: The office of the State Comptroller provides an online source for financial information.
 Using this Web site, providers can easily and quickly access their payment information, view scheduled payments, view payment history and request electronic funds transfer (EFT).
 Visit https://massfinance.state.ma.us/VendorWeb/vendor.asp for more information.